 Thailand is one of the most popular tourist destinations, not only in Asia but in the world.
-From Bangkok and Pattaya to Phuket and Ko Samui, Thailand offers plenty of attractions and entertainments that guarantee an unforgettable vacation.
+Bangkok alone sees plenty of foot traffic, which is why there are so many Airbnbs and hotels by the river booked up by tourists.
+Besides the capital, Pattaya, Phuket, and Ko Samui also offer plenty of attractions and entertainments that guarantee an unforgettable vacation.
 The beaches, the temples, and the night shows are among the most attractive features of Thailand.
 But, you also need to be aware of the Thai culture and traditions.
-You can’t do as you wish.
+You can’t just do as you wish.
 Just as the proverb says: “When in Rome do as the Romans do”.
 Therefore, be respectful all the time when traveling in Thailand.
 Keep reading to learn more about what not to do in Thailand.
-There are plenty of what-not-to-do things to keep in mind, but here are the top 12.
+There are plenty of things to keep in mind, but here are the top 12.

 1. Making any forms of physical contact with the monks